Screen sharing in customer support: uses, benefits, and drawbacks

 Faster ticket resolutions

-Though screen sharing makes it easier for the agent to see what is going on on the user’s side because they still have to verbally explain how to troubleshoot or solve the problem, it can still be tedious and time-consuming.
+Though screen sharing makes it easier for the agent to see what is going on on the user’s side, they still have to verbally explain how to troubleshoot or solve the problem, which can still be tedious and time-consuming.
 With cobrowsing, the agent can just take control of the user’s screen and solve the problem themselves, without having to get into long-drawn-out explanations about what to do.

 GDPR-compliant and secure